dayana0425/CircleFi/README.md

 _What's a ROSCA?_

 A rotating savings and credit association (ROSCA) is a combo of peer-to-peer lending and peer-to-peer banking where participants agree to meet regularly for a set period of time to save and borrow money together.
+Why save alone when you can save together?

 _Example_